MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 <PRE>|]
 ```

-You can, of course, write your own DSL or simplify syntax for yourself.
+You can, of course, write your own DSL or simplify the syntax for yourself.
 All you have to do is implement your [QuasiQuoter](http://hackage.haskell.org/package/template-haskell/docs/Language-Haskell-TH-Quote.html#t:QuasiQuoter) (part of Template Haskell).
 For example, you can create a simple string-string map with semicolon and newlines:

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}